TermsTechnologies/ASRA/README.md

 # As of 24.05.2024 / 23:59 something happened to the roblox api and it kept breaking the program.
-Expect a fix soon
+Version 1.62 was released but it might not work properly.
+If this wont work, i will have to host a server for this - and it will take a lot of time
 # ASRA - automatic avatar stealer for Roblox (made for Electric State Dark RP on Roblox)
 You can play it [here](https://www.roblox.com/games/2262441883/Electric-State-DarkRP-Beta)